 All Teaching Assistants receive SEND training, for example Autism, but may not hold specific SEND qualifications.
 All staff are encouraged to study for further professional qualifications.
-In the academic year 2021-22, all Teaching Assistants have been offered Therapeutic Thinking Training.
-All SEND and Autism Resource TA's have also received specific autism training and effective support in the classroom.
-Some TAs have attended specific speech and language courses, such as Colourful Semantics and Attention Autism.
+In the academic year 2023 -2024, all SEND and Autism Resource Teaching Assistants have received or are receiving specific autism training and effective support in the classroom.